 eBay has 167 million active users.
 And while they’re well known for their used auctions, about 80% of all merchandise sold is new.
 You can stand out on eBay by creating the perfect listing.

-How to Start - move with your Shopify products to multi-channel
+How to Start - move with your Shopify products to a multi-channel strategy

 It all starts with your business at the center.
 By having one product feed as your base you can create a catalog for multiple selling channels like Google Shopping, Amazon, or Facebook.
 Your product feed is a document that contains all the information about the items you carry.
 It includes unique identifiers, titles, prices, images and more.
 Typically it’s all saved in a text or spreadsheet.